Right to information request

 - independent review conducted by the NSW Civil and Administrative Tribunal.

 You can request an internal review within 20 working days of receiving a decision.
 Fees and charges will apply.
-An internal review application form is available online or from any local FACS Housing office.
+An internal review application form is available online or from any local DCJ Housing office.